 Here are their sources; or watch the four minute video:

 The Rules wants to reveal and challenge the laws that govern our global economy.
 It is a distinctly sociological project, looking at how factors outside of individuals — or, in this case, countries — shape lives.
 Shaped strongly by the richest countries in their own best interest, rules governing the trading of goods and money are determining the economic solvency and future of countries.

 When those rules are invisible, it can seem like struggling countries are just poorly managed or culturally problematic when, in fact, the rules ensure that the deck is stacked against them.

-Hat tip to Martin Hart-Landsberg.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Hat tip to Martin Hart-Landsberg.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.